 About 300 species, widespread from tropical to temperate zones; about 90 species in Australia (3 naturalized).

-Increasingly now recognised in the seperate family Heliotropiaceae.
+Increasingly now recognised in the separate family Heliotropiaceae.